suchapalaver/parsly/README.md

-# parsey
+# parsly

-Parsey is a simple Python application leveraging natural language processing functionalities.
+Parsly is a simple Python application leveraging natural language processing functionalities to extract tabular data from a PDF to JSON.
+It has two components:

+- `parsly` - a gRPC messaging service and OpenAI client written in Python
+- `parsly-ctl` - client written in Rust for loading data to Parsly via

 With built-in Docker support and a Makefile for convenient development and deployment, the focus of the project is to serve as a proof of concept for deploying AI agents on orchestration infrastructure such as Kubernetes, with the ability to receive data to the service and respond via